lsst-sqre/sqr-051/index.rst

    This is relateively simple and already adds a lot of security benefit, although it doesn't protect against leakage on unauthenticated routes.
    (This has now been done.)
 #.
 Prioritize the user registration and external authentication flow and basic Kubernetes security until the risks in those areas are well-understood and reasonably mitigated.
+   (This is now mostly under control.)
 #.
-Implement support for the more complex login flow required for per-host service deployment once the user registration and external authentication flow work is complete.
+Implement support for the more complex login flow required for per-host service deployment and separate at least user notebooks into their own origins.
-#.
-Plan on using more granular hostnames when deploying the Rubin Science Platform on the US Data Access Center.
-   At the least, separate core Rubin Science Platform services from ancillary services that may be less secure or easier to attack.